 FIGURE 5-2/OTNT: Possible Relationship of MON and LHON

+5.4 Support of Mobile Networks

+MEF 22.1 Mobile Backhaul Implementation Agreement identifies the requirements for MEF Ethernet Services (EVC) and MEF External Interfaces (EIs such as UNIs) for use in mobile backhaul networks based on MEF specifications (referenced in ITU-T Rec.
+G.8011).
+MEF MBH IA, Phase 3 goals include small cells, multi-operator networks and time synchronization.
+As part of Phase 3, MEF has introduced some terms in draft MEF 22.1.1.
+These terms (backhaul, fronthaul and midhaul) may assist in describing how transport network technologies in SG15 may be applied in the International Mobile Telecommunications architecture.

+SG 15 is responsible for developing recommendations for transport networks, access networks, and home networking, including standard architectures of optical transport networks as well as physical and operational characteristics of their constituent technologies.
+These technologies may be used to support the backhaul, midhaul and fronthaul for mobile networks depending on the performance requirements of each.

-5.4 Ethernet Frames over Transport
+5.5 Ethernet Frames over Transport

 Ethernet is today the dominant LAN technology in the private and enterprise sector.
 It is defined by a set of IEEE 802 standards.
 Emerging multi-protocol/multi-service Ethernet services are also offered over public transport networks.
 Public Ethernet services and Ethernet frames over transport standards and implementation agreements continue being developed in the ITU-T and other organizations.
 Specifically, the ITU-T SG15 is focused on developing Recommendations related to the support and definition of Ethernet services over traditional telecommunications transport, such as PDH, SDH, and OTN.
 Ethernet can be described in the context of three major components: services aspects, network layer, and physical layer.
 This description is meant to provide a brief overview of Public Ethernet considering each of the above aspects.